Get ready to satisfy your chocolate craving with this easy chocolate sheet cake recipe. Step-by-step photos teach you how to bake this cake.

 While the cake is cooling prepare chocolate frosting.
 When the cake is fully cooled begin frosting.
 Depending on what frosting you use store the cake at room temperature or in the refrigerator for up to a couple of days.
 The cake is best enjoyed at room temperature

 I love to add sprinkles for an automatic fun look.
-This cake is incredibly moist, soft and tender.
+This cake is incredibly moist, soft, and tender.
 I hope your family loves this cake at birthday parties as much as mine does.
+Add my millionaires brownies are perfect for a party too!

 How to freeze